 How Do You Take 5-MeO-DMT?

 5-MeO-DMT is most often inhaled through a vaporization device.
 Both synthesized 5-MeO-DMT and powdered toad venom comes in a crystallized or viscous form, and they’re often smoked using a high-heat pipe or rig.
-The active effects kick in within a mere couple seconds after inhalation, causing consumers to lose their sense of motor control and retreat inward into the depths of their consciousness.
+The active effects kick in within a mere couple of seconds after inhalation, causing consumers to lose their sense of motor control and retreat inward into the depths of their own consciousness.

 5-MeO-DMT vs. DMT